dnp-grenoble/simpson/README.md

 It does not include relaxation, but it can be added as Lorentzian broadening or during plotting.

+The file S3SR26_SiSi_varydist.in :scroll: helps you to do a grid simulation where in one dimension you have distance and in the other axis you have the recoupling time.
+The resulting contour gives you the polarisation transfer efficiency.

 ### RESPDOR

 There are two variants of RESPDOR in the repository.